 You can holster those shenanigans because I can explain.
 Essentially, I am just a giant child who gets far too excited about three things:

-So, around the time I made this video, we were kicking off our huge Black Friday sale, and I got so excited about all the money we were saving people that I just flat out forgot I'd made this Short Cuts about Ranged Markers.
-I made it on a Tuesday, forgot it existed by the Wednesday.
+So, around the time I made this video, we were kicking off our huge Black Friday sale, and I got so excited about all the money we were saving people that I just flat-out forgot I'd made this Short Cuts about Ranged Markers.
+I made it on a Tuesday, and forgot it existed by the Wednesday.

 Anyway, the point is I forgot about it again.

 But this is a Short Cut that deserves its time in the sun, not least of all, because it's super helpful!
 So, without further adieu, let's dive into Ranged Markers!

 Ranged markers are a way of quickly marking out where you'd like to create sub-clips out of a larger clip and then turning that footage into sub-clips for you to use in your edit.
 They are a quick and powerful way of sorting through large amounts of footage and pulling out the parts you need.
 Particularly useful for marking out the best takes during a scene, pulling out footage to make a highlights reel — footage from an eSports game, for example — and just about anything else you might want to do.

 It's a straightforward process.
 Double click on the clip you want to create some sub-clips from, and then start playing it or scrubbing along the play bar of your preview window.
 When the portion of the clip you want to turn into a sub-clip starts, hit the 'i' key on your keyboard to create an in-point, and then when you reach the end, hit the 'm' key.
 This will bring up your Ranged Marker box.
 Here you can give it a name, choose a colour for its market, and leave a short description if you'd like.
 As simple as that, you've created a Ranged Marker.
 Rinse and repeat to create more.